rust-lang/rfcs/text/0000-rename-lifetime-to-lifespan.md

 # Summary

 Rename the term `lifetime` to `lifespan` in Rust's ownership model.
-The change would mostly effect compiler messages and documentations.
+The change would mostly affect compiler messages and documentations.

 # Motivation